 If I were to only have one axe (a terrible thought) it would be a Gransfors Bruks Swedish carving axe.
-This axe was designed by Wille Sundqvist the Swedish mastercraftsman who first inspired me in my work and it is specifically designed for one handed carving.
+This axe was designed by Wille Sundqvist, the Swedish mastercraftsman who first inspired me in my work, and it is specifically designed for one handed carving.
 It will do everything though.
-It will fell a tree at a pinch and split it into firewood but if you do a lot of that I would strongly recommend an axe with a 30-33″ handle.
-This one excels at carving objects with curved surfaces like spoons but is also very good at hewing flat surfaces to make beams, given time and a woodland it would be possible to build a house and it’s contents with this axe.
+It will fell a tree at a pinch and split it into firewood, but if you do a lot of that I would strongly recommend an axe with a 30-33″ handle.
+This one excels at carving objects with curved surfaces like spoons.
+It is also very good at hewing flat surfaces to make beams.
+Given time and a woodland it would be possible to build a house and it’s contents with this axe.

 This is sounding a little like an advert for Gransfors Bruks.
-I do like their axes and the beauty of them is they come sharp and ready to use and with a sheath to keep them sharp.
+I do like their axes and the beauty of them is that they come sharp and ready to use and with a sheath to keep them sharp.
 There are many much cheaper axes that work very well but I have yet to find one that is cheap and comes well sharpened for carving.
 One of my favourite cheap axes was sold for a while by Argos and reduced for a while to less than £5.
-I imagine most of these cheap axes are made in China but all that I have tried have been good steel and well tempered, they have all however come very blunt, not just needing a sharpen but some major grinding work to get them working properly so I tend not to recommend them unless you have a power grinder and know how to reprofile one.
-Searching the web for the best deals today this Bahco axe looks about perfect, an 800gm head on a 14″ handle.
+I imagine most of these cheap axes are made in China but all that I have tried have been good steel and well tempered.
+They do all however come very blunt, not just needing a sharpen but some major grinding work to get them working properly.
+I tend not to recommend them unless you have a power grinder and know how to reprofile one.
+Searching the web for the best axe deals today this Bahco axe looks about perfect, an 800gm head on a 14″ handle.

-Update 10/2/13 I have the Husqvarna now and it is a useful general purpose axe but not great for carving.
-It came with a rough convex edge so not as blunt as the Bahco but still would need file work to shape the bevels properly before sharpening.
-It looks quite nice and the handle is much nicer than the Bahco but it is pretty heavy at 780g compared to 660g for the Gransfors carving axe which many find too heavy.
+Update 10/2/13: I have the Husqvarna now and it is a useful general purpose axe but not the best for carving.
+It came with a rough convex edge so not as blunt as the Bahco but still needs file work to shape the bevels properly before sharpening.
+It looks quite nice and the handle is much nicer than the Bahco, but it is pretty heavy at 780g compared to 660g for the Gransfors carving axe which many find too heavy.

-This is the sort of carving I tend to do with axes, the axe does matter but correct technique is much more important.
-Video currently without sound but still shows the techniques.
+This is a film of the sort of carving I tend to do with axes, the axe does matter but correct technique is much more important.